Hear the stories of the flood survivors we're working with.

 Louisiana: acadiana flood message board

 Shannon Cooper lost her home in the flooding in Louisiana on August 2016.
-During this time, she coordinated donations to other families made homeless, working alongside members of the flood group, 'Acadiana Flood Message Board.'
+During this time, she coordinated donations to other families made homeless, working alongside members of the flood forum, 'Acadiana Flood Message Board.'
 More recently, the group has supported people made homeless as a result of Hurricane Harvey in August 2017.

 The following three stories were written by Olivia Bobrowsky on behalf of Flood Forum USA and were published in the Huffington Post.